Frédy Girardet: Cuisine

 Girardet is known primarily for his nouvelle cuisine style.
 He avoids using flour in his sauces, thickening them instead with simmered meat stocks.
 By more modern standards he is considered a traditionalist.
 He is a critic of molecular cuisine, in particular its use of non-natural ingredients.

-In 1984 he published The Cuisine of Fredy Girardet (edited by food writer Narcisse Chamberlain), in French with English translation.
+In 1982 he published Les recettes originales de Girardet: La cuisine spontanée.
+In 1984 followed The Cuisine of Fredy Girardet (edited by food writer Narcisse Chamberlain), in French with English translation.

 Restaurant

-Girardet's restaurant in Crissier opened in 1971.
+Restaurant de l'Hôtel de Ville de Crissier was opened in 1971.
 Unlike many acclaimed chefs from the era, Girardet personally spent most of his time in the kitchen supervising the cuisine, rarely traveled, and avoided consultancies and endorsements.
 The restaurant was called by some the greatest restaurant in the world, and for his work there, Girardet was often called the world's greatest chef.

 Girardet sold his restaurant in 1996, at age 60, to Philippe Rochat, who had worked under Girardet since 1980, and Rochat's wife Franziska Rochat-Moser.
 He then retired to the town of Féchy.
 Girardet grew bored after retiring, and had some friction with Rochat, who quickly regained the restaurant's three-star rating.
 Food writer Colman Andrews speculated that Girardet quit during the prime of his career after observing other chefs he knew, including his father, who were unable to sell when they wanted, and who eventually died early from the stress of running a restaurant.

 Among Girardet's other understudies is Léa Linster.